 Peter Widell – Stage technician, carpenter and a part of Ställberg mine.

-Technical production and light design for Shows for Shows for Shows.
+Technical production and light design for Shows for Shows.

 Josefina Björk – Artist, director and a part of Ställberg mine.